 Production and Mine Closures

-Mine closures and reduced production also impact the future supply of diamonds, and consequently, their prices.
+Mine closures and reduced production also impact the future supply of diamonds and, consequently, their prices.
 With a projected decrease in the number of diamond mines between 2040 and 2075, the long-term outlook for supply is uncertain.

 Global Demand Surge

 Despite these challenges in production, there is evidence to suggest an increase in global demand for diamonds.
-A surge in demand will inevitably put pressure on prices, especially if supply remains limited.
+A surge in demand will inevitably pressure prices, especially if supply remains limited.
 The rise in diamond prices is expected to continue until at least this year, according to Renaissance Capital.

 A significant factor contributing to the increase in demand is the growing appetite for lab-grown diamonds.
 The US-based analyst reported that lab-created diamond jewelry demand increased by an estimated 38% in 2022, reaching $US12 billion.
 However, the prices of lab-grown diamonds have also been falling, with a 50% drop for 3-carat lab-grown diamonds between Q1 2021 and Q1 2023.